-15 Reasons Retirees End Up Broke (And How You Can Avoid It)
+15 Reasons Many Retirees End Up Broke (And How You Can Avoid It)

-A 2024 report from the National Council on Aging found that 80% of households with older adults in the U.S. are either financially struggling or at serious risk of falling into economic insecurity.
+A 2024 report from the National Council on Aging found that 80% of households with older adults in the U.S. are either financially struggling or at serious risk of ending up broke in retirement.

 And if you think it can’t happen to you, think again.